GLOSSARY

 6. Browsing Social Media or Online Shopping Instead of Work

-One of the most popular counterproductive behaviour patterns is that of digital loafing.
+One of the most popular counterproductive behavior patterns is that of digital loafing.
 Personal internet use also reduces output and efficiency, with excessive browsing during work hours being a major contributor.

-Counterproductive work behaviours can only be addressed through proactive efforts that promote accountability, better communication, and enhance a workplace culture.
-Through regular efforts, the organisations would manage to reduce disturbances and improve employee performance .
+Counterproductive work behaviors can only be addressed through proactive efforts that promote accountability, better communication, and enhance a workplace culture.
+Through regular efforts, the organizations would manage to reduce disturbances and improve employee performance .

 1. Establish Clear Expectations

-Acceptable workplace behaviours and acceptable performance levels should be clearly defined.
-However, when employees know what is expected, they become more accountable, and there is a low chance that other staff members will use counterproductive work behaviours.
+Acceptable workplace behaviors and acceptable performance levels should be clearly defined.
+However, when employees know what is expected, they become more accountable, and there is a low chance that other staff members will use counterproductive work behaviors.

 2. Provide Regular Feedback

 Positive feedback allows workers to learn the effects of their actions on others.
-Consistently tracking performance aids in rectifying small problems before they develop into bigger counterproductive behavioural patterns.
+Consistently tracking performance aids in rectifying small problems before they develop into bigger counterproductive behavioral patterns.

 3. Promote Employee Engagement